RedDotRocket/AgentUp/README.md

   - Control exactly what each plugin can access
   - Seamless integration with OAuth2 and bearer token systems
   - Fine-tune capabilities at every level

+**State Management**
+- Track conversations persistently with configurable TTL and history
+- Choose your storage backend to match your infrastructure:
+  - File system for simple deployments
+  - Database for structured queries
+  - Redis or Valkey for high-performance caching

 **Asynchronous Operations**
 - Manage long-running tasks with built-in state tracking